 1. Debris and minerals develop in pipelines

-An accumulation of particles and minerals in your pipes can gradually trigger a lowering of the water pressure with time.
+An accumulation of particles and minerals in your pipes can gradually trigger a low water pressure with time.
 Sand, dirt and other pollutants that enter through your home’s sinks.
 Or a little fracture in the water pipes, can all reduce the diameter of the pipes.
 This results in reduced water pressure.
-Your plumbing professional can use CCTV to determine any debris or mineral development that is causing the loss in pressure.
+Your plumbing professional can use CCTV to determine any debris or mineral development that is causing the low water pressure.

 2. Rust build up inside piping